Pachira is a graphic indoor plant with a modern style.

 - Space the waterings during the winter season because its needs are reduced.

-For strong growth and magnificent leafage, you can add leaf plant fertilizer.
+For strong growth and magnificent leafage, you can add leaf plant fertilizer once a month.

 What to do if pachira leaves turn yellow